Standard Model Theory for the FCC-ee Tera-Z stage: Subtractions versus unsubtractions of IR singularities at higher orders

-{\bf Author: German Rodrigo {[german.rodrigo@csic.es]}} One of the main difficulties in perturbative calculations at higher orders in Quantum Field Theory (QFT) is the requirement to cancel the unphysical soft and collinear singularities.
-Those singularities are the consequence of treating the quantum state with $N$ external partons as different from the quantum state with emission of extra massless particles at zero energy, such as photons and gluons, and the possibility to emit particles at exactly the same direction.
-Moreover, loops in QFT implicitly extrapolate the validity of the Standard Model (SM) to infinite energies, much above the Planck scale.
+{\bf Author: German Rodrigo} {~~[german.rodrigo@csic.es]} One of the main difficulties in perturbative calculations at higher orders in quantum field theory (QFT) is the requirement to cancel the unphysical soft and collinear singularities.
+Those singularities are the consequence of treating the quantum state with $N$ external partons as different from the quantum state with emission of extra massless particles at zero energy, such as photons and gluons, and the possibility of emitting particles in exactly the same direction.
+Moreover, loops in QFT implicitly extrapolate the validity of the Standard Model to infinite energies, much above the Planck scale.

-The traditional approach to solve this problem and extract physical predictions from the theory consists in altering the dimensions of the space-time to e.g. $d=4-2\varepsilon$.
-In Dimensional Regularization (DREG)~\cite{Bollini:1972ui,tHooft:1972tcz,Cicuta:1972jf,Ashmore:1972uj,Wilson:1972cf}, the singularities appear as explicit poles in $1/\varepsilon$ through integration of the loop momenta and the phase-space of real radiation.
-After renormalisation of the ultraviolet (UV) singularities, virtual and real quantum corrections contribute with poles in $1/\varepsilon$ of opposite sign such that the total result is finite.
-Although this procedure efficiently transforms the theory into a calculable and well-defined mathematical framework, a big effort needs to be invested in evaluating loop integrals in higher space-time dimensions, and to adequately subtract the singularities of the real radiation contributions, particularly at higher perturbative orders.
+The traditional approach to solving this problem and extracting physical predictions from the theory involves altering the dimensions of the space-time to, \eg $d=4-2\varepsilon$.
+In dimensional regularization (DReg)~\cite{Bollini:1972ui,tHooft:1972tcz,Cicuta:1972jf,Ashmore:1972uj,Wilson:1972cf}, the singularities appear as explicit poles in $1/\varepsilon$ through integration of the loop momenta and the phase space of real radiation.
+After renormalization of the ultraviolet (UV) singularities, virtual and real quantum corrections contribute with poles in $1/\varepsilon$ of opposite sign, such that the total result is finite.
+Although this procedure efficiently transforms the theory into a calculable and well-defined mathematical framework, much effort needs to be invested in evaluating loop integrals in higher space-time dimensions and in adequately subtracting the singularities of the real radiation contributions, particularly at higher perturbative orders.